DataDog/kics/documentation/rules/terraform/gcp/ip_aliasing_disabled.md

 }
 ```

-Failure to enforce alias IP allocation can lead to reduced network segmentation and potentially exposes pods and services to unintended network access.
+Failure to enforce Alias IP allocation can reduce network segmentation and may expose pods and services to unintended network access.

 ## Compliant Code Examples